-Inspired by James Altucher’s article, The Ultimate Cheat Sheet for Reinventing Yourself, I decided books would be my teachers.
+Inspired by James Altucher’s article, The Ultimate Guide to Reinventing Yourself, I decided books would be my teachers.

 That post now includes an overview of the first 27 books I read.
 The rest, the 73 books that I’m still to read, I’ll be adding right here on this page.

 I’m continuing where I left off, at number 28, but in a different, lighter form.

 I quite dreaded writing one-sentence summaries and half-reviews, so I won’t be doing that anymore.

 Instead, for each book, I’ll add a quote I like, and at times, a lesson or takeaway that I catch myself retelling to friends.